zapaishchykova/SegmentationReview/README.md

 | image2.nii.gz     | 5       | wrong sequence     |
 | ...    | ...      | ...    |

-, where "Rating"(2nd column) has the following encoding: (1) Acceptable with no changes, (2) Acceptable with minor changes, (3) Unacceptable with major changes, (4) Unacceptable and not visible, and (5) Bad images.
+"Rating" (2nd column) has the following encoding: (1) Acceptable with no changes, (2) Acceptable with minor changes, (3) Unacceptable with major changes, (4) Unacceptable and not visible, and (5) Bad images.

 ## Maintainers